 That said, I do think eBPF is more directly applicable to a software-savvy infrastructure professional when it comes to troubleshooting and observability.
 Clearly, some platforms like Cilium have been able to leverage eBPF to build full-blown networking solutions, but you don’t have to have that kind of big idea to get some value out of eBPF.
 You can use eBPF to add a little bit of instrumentation to your system to expose some metrics that are meaningful to you.
 See tcplife as an example. bpftrace allows you to write very simple BPF programs for tracing and observability very quickly.
 Having the ability to write some quick tooling for yourself is powerful, and the eBPF tool-chain makes the kernel more accessible for those that just want a quick solution to a problem they’re having.

-So, while the vast majority of those reading this post won’t need to dive into the weeds of eBPF, I believe it’s important for everyone to be aware of it, understand the problems it solves, and consider this new architecture when making technology decisions going forward.
-Whether you’re rack-mounting switches or allocating memory on the heap, eBPF will be a part of your supply chain, and you owe it to yourself to be informed.
+So, while the vast majority of those reading this post may not need to dive into the deepest weeds of eBPF, I believe it’s important for everyone to be aware of it, understand the problems it solves, and consider this new architecture when making technology decisions going forward.
+I like to explain it like this: even network operators who have never designed an ASIC before are still expected to know at least a little bit about how they work; it only aids in their understanding of the networks they manage.
+Minimally, I view eBPF the same way.
+So, whether you’re rack-mounting switches or allocating memory on the heap, eBPF will be a part of your supply chain, and you owe it to yourself to be informed.
 This is really about making the kernel programmable - which is such a fundamental change, I think we’ll be experiencing the repercussions on this for years to come.

 Honestly, I’m excited to dig into eBPF.
 The architecture is very pleasing to me, not only because of the speed and safety aspects but because event-driven architectures have been a part of my upbringing for a while and it’s the way my brain works. eBPF also happens to be spiritually aligned with what I’ve come to appreciate from other technologies like the Rust compiler, which goes a long way (sometimes painfully) to ensure your software is safe while still keeping performance as high as possible.